Transfer-old-video-tapes-to-DVD

 Every so often, we’ll get an 8mm film camera in the office, and it’s always magical watching the footage from years ago.

-So you might be asking yourself why you would want to convert your old films or 8mm tapes to DVD.
+So you might ask yourself why you want to convert your old films or 8mm tapes to DVDs.

 It’s relatively easy to answer this question.